LZappy87/toids_remove/README.md

 An idea developed from this article: https://www.vanimpe.eu/2019/09/24/tracking-false-positives-and-disabling-to_ids-in-misp/

+UPDATE: soon with VirusTotal implementation for further features

 ## CHANGELOG
+### v 1.2 (05/02/2022):
+- Preparing for VirusTotal API implementation

 ### v 1.1 (04/02/2022):
 - Removed old search string (it was not getting all the attributes);
 - Added filtering based on event tags through build_complex_query (thanks Giuseppe for the idea);